 If you’ve been shopping for eco-friendly clothing, the chances are that you’ve come across Lyocell fabric.
 More sustainable fashion brands now use this increasingly popular material in their search for eco-friendly alternatives to materials with a higher environmental cost.

-Lyocell is often compared with cottons and other semi-synthetic fibers like modal and viscose.
+Lyocell is often compared with cotton and other semi-synthetic fibers like modal and viscose.
 It is important to recognize that Tencel is a brand name for a type of lyocell.
 You’ll find the Tencel line often praised for its sustainable production process.
 While we also see appealing properties such as breathability, comfort, and softness attributed to Tencel fibers.

-If you’re wondering if these claims stack up, this article helps you answer "what is lyocell?", and everything else you might need to know about this sustainable fabric option.
+If you’re wondering if these claims stack up, this article helps you answer "what is lyocell?" and everything else you might need to know about this sustainable fabric option.

 Both generic and Tencel branded lyocell come from plant-based fibers derived primarily from eucalyptus cellulose fibers.